Imperial Leather

-Imperial Leather is a brand of soaps, toiletries and healthcare products manufactured by PZ Cussons.
-The brand originates in Britain and is now available in a number of other countries including Australia, Denmark, Germany, Hong Kong, India, Indonesia, Iran, Ireland, Kenya, Malawi, Malta, Nepal, New Zealand, Pakistan, South Africa, Uganda, the United Arab Emirates and Zambia.
-The brand is not widely available in the United States but can be obtained via online sales and in some speciality shops.
+Imperial Leather is a British brand of soaps, toiletries and healthcare products manufactured by PZ Cussons.
+Its distinctive aroma is inspired by Russia leather.

 Origins

-The brand name had its origin in 1768 when Russian nobleman Count Orlof commissioned a brand of perfume from Bayleys of Bond Street in London.
+The brand name had its origin in 1768 when Russian nobleman Count Grigory Orlov commissioned a brand of perfume from Bayleys of Bond Street in London.
 The perfume was called 'Eau de Cologne Imperiale Russe'.
 Russia leather was a high-quality leather exported widely from Russia and recognisable by a distinctive aroma from its birch oil tanning process.
 In 1921 Bayleys was acquired by Cussons Sons & Co, owned by Alexander Tom Cussons.
 It was not until some years later in 1938 that, using a version of the original perfume, the soap 'Imperial Leather' was created by Alexander Tom Cussons.
 The soap was initially called 'Russian Leather' but was soon renamed 'Imperial Leather'.
 In 1975 the Cussons Group was itself acquired by Paterson Zochonis, and renamed PZ Cussons in 2002.

 Advertising

-World War II advertising
+World War II

 In 1942 due to World War II all soaps were rationed in Britain.
 Imperial Leather soap was therefore marketed as being the best choice because it lasted longer than other soaps.
 The following is an extract from a World War II advertisement: